resmoio/extensions/extensions/resmo/README.md

 # Resmo for Raycast

-Make SQL queries, or list your resources and go to your Resmo UI from Raycast
+List your resources, see their details and go to your Resmo UI from Raycast

 ## Features

-- Search resources
+- Search resources in your Resmo account
-- Run SQL queries

 ## Setup